 Penang

 Despite being a smaller city, Penang draws in tons of tourists year-round, many of whom are surprisingly gay.
-The majority of gay-friendly businesses, including the wild Seventy7 bar, will be situated within George Town, which is also where you can find the best food and art in the area.
+The majority of gay-friendly businesses, including Seventy7 bar, are situated within George Town, which is also where you can find the best food and art in the area.
 Seriously, you need to understand that, during our trip, we ended up extending our time in gay friendly Penang from two days to two weeks…if that’s not true love, we don’t know what it is!

 Langkawi